pavelFaraday/Wordpress-Backend-Cheatsheet/62-login_enqueue_scripts.md

 ## 📌 `login_enqueue_scripts()` in WordPress

-The `login_enqueue_scripts()` function in WordPress is a specialized hook that allows developers to enqueue scripts and styles specifically for the WordPress login page.
-This function plays a crucial role in customizing the look, feel, or functionality of the login screen, offering opportunities to tailor the user experience.
+**The `login_enqueue_scripts()` function in WordPress is a specialized hook that allows developers to enqueue scripts and styles specifically for the WordPress login page.
+This function plays a crucial role in customizing the look, feel, or functionality of the login screen, offering opportunities to tailor the user experience.**

 ---

 ### **Purpose**
 The primary purpose of the `login_enqueue_scripts()` function is:
-1. **Enhance Login Page Design**: Customize the login page with custom CSS or JavaScript.
+1. **❗️Enhance Login Page Design**: Customize the login page with custom CSS or JavaScript.
-2. **Add Functionality**: Add interactive features or tools, such as reCAPTCHA or custom error messages.
+2. **❗️Add Functionality**: Add interactive features or tools, such as reCAPTCHA or custom error messages.
-3. **Branding**: Replace default WordPress branding (like the logo) with personalized branding for clients or custom projects.
+3. **❗️Branding**: Replace default WordPress branding (like the logo) with personalized branding for clients or custom projects.

 ---

 ### **Core Concepts**
 1. **Action Hook**:
-   - It is an **action hook** that triggers when the login page is loaded.
+   - ❗️It is an **action hook** that triggers when the login page is loaded.
-   - Developers use it to add or modify scripts and styles specifically for the login page.
+   - ❗️Developers use it to add or modify scripts and styles specifically for the login page.

 2. **Scope of Application**:
-   - It affects only the login page (`wp-login.php`) and does not interfere with other parts of the WordPress admin or frontend.
+   - ❗️It affects only the login page (`wp-login.php`) and does not interfere with other parts of the WordPress admin or frontend.

 3. **Dependency on `wp_enqueue_script()` and `wp_enqueue_style()`**:
-   - The function relies on the standard WordPress methods `wp_enqueue_script()` and `wp_enqueue_style()` to enqueue assets.
+   - ❗️The function relies on the standard WordPress methods `wp_enqueue_script()` and `wp_enqueue_style()` to enqueue assets.

 4. **Follows WordPress Best Practices**:
    - Adhering to the enqueue system ensures proper loading, prevents script conflicts, and respects dependencies.